genesiscommunitysuccess/docs/versioned_docs/version-previous/01_getting-started/05_advanced-learning/03-loading-feed-data/01_overview.md

 ```

 ## Testing
-It is wise to create some tests around the Event Handler.
+It is wise to create some tests around the `eventHandler`.
 ### Unit Tests
 Due to the complexity of the Bloomberg feed, we should create unit tests around the parsing of the feed file (the `BbgFileImportReader` class).
 But separately, we can also create unit tests for this event.
-In order to test the event, we use the `onCommit` block of the `BbgIssuanceFileImportEvent` class as well as **Mockito** to mock object behaviour..
+In order to test the event, we use the `onCommit` block of the `BbgIssuanceFileImportEvent` class as well as **Mockito** to mock object behaviour.

 ```kotlin
 @Test
 fun testPrelOnCommitSuccess() {